arxve/scribble/README.md

  # scribble

-This is a simple note taking app written in Python.
+This is a simple note-taking app written in Python.
 It allows users to add, view and clear notes.

 ## How to Use